tsumarios/blog/_posts/2022-09-11-thm-pickle-rick-writeup.md

 Let's try the `R1ckRul3s:Wubbalubbadubdub` login combination in the portal login page found at `$IP/login.php`.

 Bingo!
 We have access to the command panel.
-Thus, we can try to execute an ls command to see if there is something interesting:
+Thus, we can try to execute an ls command to see if something is interesting:

 ```sh
 $ ls